Certificate II in Hospitality

 Work effectively with others; Source and use information on the hospitality industry; Use hospitality skills effectively; Show social and cultural sensitivity; Interact with customers; Participate in safe work practices.
 Plus electives.

-About Waverley Action for Youth Services IncEstablished in 1979, Waverley Action for Youth Services Inc (WAYS) has a Registered Training Organisation trading as Ways Youth Training (WYT) based in Bondi Junction.
+About Waverley Action for Youth Services IncEstablished in 1979, Waverley Action for Youth Services Inc (WAYS) is a Registered Training Organisation trading as Ways Youth Training (WYT) based in Bondi Junction.
 WYT has developed programs aimed at early school leavers, and delivers the Certificate II and III in Business, Retail, Customer Contact, Hospitality and Community services (up to Certificate IV).
-WAYS Youth Training aims to assist students in recognising strengths, careers pathways and getting a job.
-Courses can include RSA and white card.
+WAYS Youth Training aims to assist students in recognising strengths, careers pathways and gaining employment.
+Courses can include a barista certificate and white card.
 WYT also offers assistance with other barriers to learning such as literacy, numeracy, health, homelessness, addictions etc with support services and referrals.
 RTO code: 90114

 Certificate IICourse code: SIT20316